Finding out whether you’re approved for a credit card or not doesn’t have to take forever. Here are some tips to speed up the process.

 Know your credit history

 Get a copy of your credit report and search for any errors or red flags.
-Veda Advantage and Dun & Bradstreet both offer your credit report directly, and if you’re prepared to wait you won’t even pay for it.
+Equifax and Dun & Bradstreet both offer your credit report directly, and if you’re prepared to wait you won’t even pay for it.

 Errors and red flags on your credit report may hurt your ability to obtain new credit cards.